Hahoetal: The Episodes of the Pyolshin-gut t'al nori

 The Old Widow Episode: Halmi, the old woman, tells the story of losing her husband the day after their wedding, and expresses her grief at having been a widow since she was fifteen.
 She sings a song at her loom telling her tale.

 The Corrupt Monk Episode: Chung, the Buddhist monk, watches Punae/Bune dance around the stage.
 She then urinates on the ground, Chung scoops up the wet earth and smells it and is instantly taken over with lust.
 The two dance a lascivious dance - unknowingly being watched by Sonpi and Yangban.
 They then run off together to the disapproval of the scholar, aristocrat and their servants.

 The Aristocrat and the Scholar Episode: Sonpi, the scholar, and Yangban, the aristocrat, fight over their shared desire for Punae/Bune, the concubine.
 They argue about their worthiness, citing examples of their education and desire, and then compete to buy the bull testicles from the butcher as a sign of virility to win Punae's affection.
 The three come to amiable terms and all dance together.
 Their servants, Ch'oraengi and Imae, mock their actions directly to the audience.
 Once they overhear the mockery and disdain expressed by the servants who also tell them the tax collector is coming, Yangban, Sonpi and Punae scatter.

 The Wedding Episode: Villagers compete to present the couple with their personal mat to be used for their wedding night.
 It is believed that anyone successfully adding their mat to the pile will be blessed with prosperity.
 A small wedding ceremony is then performed on a collection of mats piled from the offerings of the audience.

-The Wedding Night/Bridal Chamber: Ch'ongkak, the bachelor, ceremoniously removes Kaksi's robe and they lay down together on their pile of wedding mats, acting out the consummation of their marriage.
-Afterwards, the couple falls asleep and Chung jumps out of a wooden chest and murders Ch'ongkak.This scene is played at midnight, and due to its graphic nature women and children were forbidden to attend.
+The Wedding Night/Bridal Chamber: Ch'ongkak, the bachelor, ceremoniously removes Kaksi's robe and they lie down together on their pile of wedding mats, acting out the consummation of their marriage.
+Afterwards, the couple falls asleep and Chung jumps out of a wooden chest and murders Ch'ongkak.
+This scene is played at midnight, and due to its graphic nature women and children were forbidden to attend.